Yann39/self-hosted/README.md

 ## Volumes

+### Backup

 We can back up Docker volumes using `docker run` and `tar` command.
 This method involves creating a temporary container that mounts the named volume we want to back up, then using tar to produce an archive of the volume content.

-For example to back up the Portainer volume `portainer-vol` to _/opt/apps/portainer_ :
+For example to back up the Portainer volume `portainer-vol` to the current directory :

 ```bash
 sudo docker run --rm --mount source=portainer-vol,target=/mybackup -v $(pwd):/backup busybox tar cvf /backup/portainer-vol-backup.tar /mybackup